w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 There are two primary primitive extrinsics.
 These extrinsics handle sending and executing XCVM programs as dispatchable functions within the pallet.

 1. `execute` - This call contains direct access to the XCM executor.
-It is tje job of the executor to check the message and ensure that no barrier/filter will block the execution of the XCM.
+It is the job of the executor to check the message and ensure that no barrier/filter will block the execution of the XCM.
 Once it is deemed valid, the message will then be _locally_ executed, therein returning the outcome as an event.
 This operation is executed on behalf of whichever account has signed the extrinsic.
    It's possible for only a partial execution to occur.
-2. `send` - This call specifies where a message should be sent externally to a particular destination, i.e. a parachain, smart contract, or any system which is governed by consensus.
-As before with `execute`, the Executor checks the origin, destination, and message and is then sent to the `XcmRouter`.
+2. `send` - This call specifies where a message should be sent ([via a transport method](./learn-xcm-transport.md)) externally to a particular destination, i.e. a parachain, smart contract, or any system which is governed by consensus.
+In contrast to `execute`, the executor is not called locally, as the execution will occur on the destination chain.

 :::info